acsone/wms/odoo/local-src/delivery_rounds/README.rst

 truck leaves.

 You are able to assign tags to customers in an itinerary.
 If you use the wizard to create the daily round instance, you can also choose one or several tags.
 These tags will filter customers and allow you to create specific round.

+This module will create a cron (automatic job) to create delivery daily plan.
+You have to configure delivery day in Delivery configuration

 Installation
 ============